practicingruby/practicing-ruby-paid/posts/v5/010-prototypes.md

 attr_writer :location
 ```

-And finally we can create new methods by assigning a lambda to a new
+And finally we can define new methods by assigning a lambda to an
-attribute on the object builder:
+attribute:

 ```ruby
 o.look = ->(*args) { puts location.description }